Teradata/StackiUp/README.md

 * "Something else isn't working."

-Again, totally possible it's a bug in StackUp (there's a lot of moving parts here), but at the time of this writing, the most recent versions of VirtualBox (5.1) and Vagrant (1.8.5) both have significant regressions for this workflow.
+Again, totally possible it's a bug in StackiUp (there's a lot of moving parts here), but at the time of this writing, the most recent versions of VirtualBox (5.1) and Vagrant (1.8.5) both have significant regressions for this workflow.
 If you run into issues (particularly with networking/ssh), drop back to VBox 5.0.x and Vagrant 1.8.4, if at all possible.
 The issues in Vagrant at least are supposed to be fixed in 1.8.6.
 For what it's worth, this project was developed on MacOSX 11.4, with VBox 5.0.18 and Vagrant 1.8.1.

 > [Vagrant #7648](https://github.com/mitchellh/vagrant/issues/7648)